What’s The Difference Between A Promissory Note And A Loan Agreement?

 What Is A Promissory Note?

-A promissory note is a negotiable instrument issued by you, or from you, for the promise to pay a sum of money.
-Sometimes it is known as an IOU, Payment on Demand, and Payment on Arrival.
-Basically, it is a formal contract between parties that contains a promise to pay a certain amount of money on demand at a specified time or over a period of time in future.
-Usually, a promissory note is used for small amount loans.
+A promissory note is a negotiable instrument that you can issue.
+This note contains a promise to pay a sum of money.
+It is also sometimes known as an IOU, Payment on Demand, or Payment on Arrival.
+It is a formal contract between parties that contains a promise to pay a certain amount of money on demand at a specified time, or over a period of time in future.
+A promissory note usually covers smaller loans.

-Once two people enter into a promissory note, the individual who promises to pay is called the payer (borrower), whereas the person to whom payment is owed is called the payee (lender).
-Both the payer and payee have legal obligations to perform when a promissory note is signed and dated.
+Once two people enter into a promissory note, the individual who promises to pay is called the payer (borrower).
+The person who is owed payment is called the payee (lender).
+Both the payer and payee have legal obligations when a promissory note is signed and dated.

-A promissory note can be used if you would like to document a sum owed to you or a sum payable to you.
-A promissory note can be used in a range of situations that involve a small sum of money.
-For example, if a close friend or family member asks to borrow money.
-A promissory note is recommended if you do not want to draft or sign a loan agreement, but still want documentary evidence of the sum owed to or by you.
+You can issue a promissory note if you would like to record a sum owed to you or a sum payable to you.
+You can use a promissory note in a range of situations that involve a small sum of money.
+A common example of this is if a close friend or family member asks to borrow money.
+A promissory note is a good idea if you do not want to draft or sign a loan agreement, but still want evidence of the sum owed to you.

 A loan agreement serves a similar purpose as a promissory note.
 Like a promissory note it is a contractual agreement between a lender who agrees to loan money to a borrower.
 However, a loan agreement is much more detailed than a promissory note.
 There are two types of loan agreements.
 First, unsecured loan agreements that have no security against the loan if the borrower defaults.
 Second, secured loan agreements that enables the lender to recover money from the borrower’s asset/s to repay the debt.

-A loan agreement can be used in many situations that involve a substantial amount of money, such as lending to a friend to purchase a car or high priced item, and lending to a child for a house deposit.
-Additionally, a loan agreement can also be used to charge a borrower for late fees or if they default on the loan.
+You can use a loan agreement in many situations that involve a substantial amount of money.
+These include lending to a friend to purchase a car or lending to a child for a house deposit.
+Additionally, a loan agreement will allow you to charge a borrower late fees or if they default on the loan.

 A promissory note is a simple document that is not as complex as a loan agreement, and may be shorter and less detailed.
 It is a useful way of recording a promise to pay back money.
-Also, it is a good legal instrument for establishing a clear written record or paper trail of a loan between individuals or entities (such as banks).
+Also, it is a good way to establish a clear written record or paper trail of a loan between individuals or entities (such as banks).
 It minimises confusion and misunderstanding when loaning or borrowing money.